 Are Dental Implants For You?

 Dr. Schmoyer and Dr. Greenlee have over 30 years of experience in the placement and restoration of dental implants.
-Both doctors have extensive post-graduate training in this field.
-They have been called upon to lecture and mentor their peers on these areas of expertise.
-They have found that it’s important to note, most health conditions will not interfere with your candidacy and we can assist you regardless of age.
-The doctors at PCDG are familiar with over 20 different implant companies and over 100 types of implants.
-They have placed and restored 1000’s.
-Titanium implants were first placed in the United States in 1982 and we began restoring them in 1984.
+Both doctors have extensive post-graduate training in this field and have been called upon to both lecture and mentor their peers on these areas of expertise.
+Our dentists have found that it’s important to note that most health conditions will not interfere with candidacy and can assist regardless of age.
+The doctors at Penns Commons Dental Group are familiar with over 20 different implant companies that offer over 100 types of implants.
+Titanium implants were first used in the United States in 1982 and PCDG began restoring them in 1984.